x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

 #### Format mailbox admin credentials for different IMAP servers
 <a name="FormatCredentials"> </a>

-In the migration file, each cell in the **UserName** column consists of two combined names: the user name of the person whose email is being migrated, and the user name of the mailbox admin account.
+In the migration file, each cell in the **UserName** column consists of two combined names: the username of the person whose email is being migrated, and the username of the mailbox admin account.
 The supported format for mailbox admin credentials is different depending on your source email system.
 Here are the formats for several types of source email systems.

 #### Microsoft Exchange

 If you're migrating email from the IMAP implementation for Exchange, use the format **Domain/Admin_UserName/User_UserName** for the **UserName** attribute in the migration file.
 Let's say you're migrating email from Exchange for Alberta Greene, Bobby Overby, Irwin Hume, Katrina Hernandez, and Mathew Slattery.
-You have a mailbox admin account, where the user name is **mailadmin** and the password is **P@ssw0rd**.
+You have a mailbox admin account, where the username is **mailadmin** and the password is **P@ssw0rd**.
 Here's what your migration file would look like:

 ![A sample migration file for Exchange](../media/5fbddcd8-1404-46e1-9493-a9b371e90de6.png)